This post may contain affiliate links. See my disclosure policy.

 • Olive oil

-This is all you’ll need to make your most basic roasted delicata squash recipe.
+That is all it takes to make your most basic roasted delicata squash recipe.
 Have fun and play around with different flavors.
 For example,

-• Savory: butter, ground cumin, homemade taco seasoning, fresh or dried herbs, lemon tahini dressing, or even serve it drizzled with chimichurri sauce.
+• Savory: Try tossing the squash with melted butter, ground cumin, homemade taco seasoning, fresh or dried herbs.
+You can also drizzle your cooked squash with homemade lemon tahini dressing or chimichurri sauce

 Delicata squash cut in half.